 New Student and Kindergarten Registration Steps:

-- Watch for an approval email from the district.
+- After you have completed your online registration you should receive an approval email from the district.

 *Please note, all residency documents uploaded MUST have the residents' Oak Park address.